petebunting/Sfm/README.rst

 (Unles you wish to manually paste it into your plugin folder and alter the mm3d variable to your own micmac bin path)

-5. Copy the micasense libray folder to your python site-packages

 Dependencies
 ~~~~~~~~~~~~